CREATIVITY TOOL # 5: CRAFTS *

 - Talk to your child about their experience

-- Set up drawing or painting and play the piece(s) she enjoyed.
+- Set up drawing or painting activities while playing the music she enjoyed.

 Here are some of my favorite pieces to play for this activity: